. . . your guide to visiting the holy places

 Burning bush at St Catherine's Monastery (Seetheholyland.net)

-The holiest part of the monastery is the Chapel of the Burning Bush, a small chamber behind the altar of the basilica.
+The holiest part of St Catherine’s Monastery is the Chapel of the Burning Bush, a small chamber behind the altar of the basilica.
 It is often closed to the public and those who enter must remove their shoes, just as Moses did when he approached the burning bush (Exodus 3:2-5).

 Under the chapel’s altar is a silver star which is believed to mark the site of the bush from which God called Moses to lead his people out of Egypt.